Intracranial hemorrhage: Mycotic aneurysm

 It is arterial outpouchings arise from distal cerebral arteries.
 These are pseudoaneurysm, caused by thrombus clogging the distal arteries, which results in inflammation and small tears at the site of occlusion.
 These inflammation and thrombis can caused by infective endocarditis, artificial heart valve or other heart problems.
 Similar to vasculitis, rupture of mycotic aneurysm also causes SAH in cerebral sulci, mostly located in the vertex.
 If mycotic aneurysm is located more proximally, it will produce diffuse SAH pattern.
 CTA or MRA would produce focal outpouching or increase in diameter of the vessel.
 Meanwhile, GRE/SWI MRI sequence would produce focal hypointensity.
 Small mycotic aneurysms are difficult to be seen on CT or MRI.
 Thus, DSA is useful in identifying these lesions.

 Management

 For those who is already on blood thinners such as aspirin or clopidogrel for prevention of myocardial infarction or stroke, traumatic intracranial hemorrhage should prompt the use of platelet function assays (PFA-100) to assess the effect of these antiplalelet agents.
 After that, plateletpheresis can be started to increase the aggregation of platelets, thus stopping the intracranial bleed.
 In those with impaired kidney functions, desmopressin or cryoprecipitate can be used instead.

-From limited observational data, it may be relatively safe to restart blood thinners after an ICH as it is asscoated with reduced thromboembolic complications with similar risk of recurrent hemorrhage when compared to those did not start blood thinners after an ICH.
+From limited observational data, it may be relatively safe to restart blood thinners after an ICH as it is associated with reduced thromboembolic complications with similar risk of recurrent hemorrhage when compared to those did not start blood thinners after an ICH.